p2p-org/economy/posts/2019-06-15-what-is-your-best-atom-staking-strategy.md

 There are three key options for stakers in existing conditions:
 * Stake and forget
 * Stake and use the power of compounding in order to increase a total share of the network
-* Stake and save the current network share while withdrawing gains diluted by inflation from other participants who do not stake
+* Stake and save the current network share while withdrawing gains diluted by inflation from other participants who do not stake.

 In fact each of these options could be supplemented with the idea of diversification amongst various validators to decrease [slashing risk](https://economy.p2p.org/slashing-overview-in-cosmos-network).

 For simplicity let’s assume that we have two delegators, the first is staking the second one is not.
 Initial total supply is `100 atoms` inflation is `7%`, staking ratio is equal to the target value of `67%` and considered period of observation is `5 years`.